Mortgage bombshell leads to surge in the number of Brits ‘going bust’

 The Bank of England held its Bank Rate at 5.25% in June, as was widely expected.
 It was the seventh time in a row the Rate has been frozen since it rose to its current level in August 2023.
 It had previously undergone 14 consecutive rises (between December 2021, when it stood at just 0.1% and August 2023).

 The next interest rate announcement by the Bank’s Monetary Policy Committee (MPC) will be on 1 August at noon.
-The market is predicting that the Bank Rate will fall to 5% at that point.
+The market is hoping that the Bank Rate will fall to 5% at that point.

 Read More